GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 Issue: Make the "About Me" section have the same opacity as the navbar.
 This will improve the overall look of the hero image and "open it up" a little.
 Potential solution: JavaScript?
 I need to learn how to do this.

+Audio player
+The audio player used in this website was created by Craig Stroman https://codepen.io/craigstroman/pen/aOyRYx.
+I have used this player because the standard HTML/CSS audio player does not provide enough funcionality, specifically it does not provide a way to have a playlist and a single set of controls for playback, at least not that I have been able to figure out.
+I chose to use this player because it has a simple, clear UI, the code looks well-written, and it performs it's function well.
+The audio player functions as expected, apart from the progress bar slider does not work.
+This is not ideal, but is a better compromise than simply using the HTML audio element